kriszos/lxdbackup/README.md

 Script print what it is doing to STDOUT, you can forward it to a log file like on examples at the bottom.

 Script version 2.0 is approximately 2x faster than 1.0,
-due to new 'lxc export' command, but works only on LXD 3.1 and above.
+due to new ```bash lxc export ``` command, but works only on LXD 3.1 and above.
-I tested it only on LXD 4.4
+I tested it only on LXD 4.4 and above.

 If You miss weekly or monthly backup, script will correct it by moving daily backup as monthly or weekly, up to 5 day afterward.